AFDC Spring High School (School-Based) League 2018

 Q: How much is this league going to cost my players?

-Answer: You will pay your share of the field expenses and the registration fees charged by USAU (~$30 per player competing in State Championship; ~$16 per player on teams not competing in State Championship), that’s all.
+Answer: You will pay your share of the field expenses and the registration fees charged by USAU (~$35 per player competing in State Championship; ~$16 per player on teams not competing in State Championship), that’s all.
+There may be additional expenses (uniforms, tournament entry fees, field food, etc.) but those are not necessarily required and will vary based on school.

 Q: What do you mean that we have to share “league oversight”?